Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Allenstown, placing the area among the bottom 25% of areas assessed nationally

-Allenstown has seen approximately 11 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 55 homes were approved, with an additional 4 approved so far in FY-26.
-The average number of new residents per year arriving for each new home over the past five financial years is zero, indicating that supply meets or exceeds demand.
+Allenstown has seen approximately 11 dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
+Over the past five financial years, from FY21 to FY25, around 55 homes were approved, with an additional four approved in FY26 so far.
+The average number of people moving to Allenstown for each dwelling built over these five years is zero.

 Frequently Asked Questions - Development